sol4nki/metroScheduler/final/README.md

 This is the header for the txt file which i am popping when reading to prevent errors

 ## NOTE:

+More Details are inside the code itself i have added docstrings and comments to support the functions

 if we enter and exit the same station we do get a deduction of rupees 11 so i didnt implement the station1 == station2 logic as it is incorrect if fare isnt deducted for same station travel